tmigot/tmigot.github.io/_posts/2021-01-22-winter-news.md

   - Guelph
   - Julia
 ---
-Some news following our work with Dr. M. Cojocaru in Guelph with an [article on the website of the CEPS Guelph](https://www.uoguelph.ca/ceps/news/2021/01/mathematical-methods-changing-game) presenting some nice applications of GNEPs.
+Some news following our work in Guelph with an [article on the website of the CEPS Guelph](https://www.uoguelph.ca/ceps/news/2021/01/mathematical-methods-changing-game) presenting some nice applications of GNEPs.